 In Windows, you can use DOS Command Prompt (or the newer Windows PowerShell) and run the tracert command for your site.
 Use the Windows key + the X key to access the menu.
 Then choose either Command Prompt (Admin) or Windows PowerShell (Admin).
 When the window opens, type tracert, a space, and the URL to your site (tracert mysite.com).
 Press enter and the command should show Tracing route to mysite.com [###.###.###.17#] with the last number being 0, 1, 2, 3, or 4.

 On a Mac, you can use the Terminal app or the Network Utility app.
 Mac uses traceroute versus the tracert of Windows.
 Just as with Windows, you should see the URL resolved to an IP address like the tracert command.

 - The URL for your site should resolve to an IP address ending in 170-174.

 - The test lines should continue with the last line having host.myzencarthost.com [###.###.###.17#] in the IP address area of the test.

 How do I know there is a problem?

 If the command does not resolve to an IP address, that tells us that some router or switch is incorrectly identifying your site.
-If this is the case, open a ticket with us and be sure to include your IP address.
+If this is the case, open a ticket with your ISP and be sure to include your IP address.
 With your IP address we can more accurately troubleshoot from our end.